jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 ---
 <a id="top"></a>

+> Last updated: November 2025.
+>
+> Configuration steps verified with Okta, Microsoft Entra ID, and PingOne as of November 2025.

 In this comprehensive blog post, I will guide you through the process of configuring SAML Single Sign-On (SSO) authentication with [HPE GreenLake](https://www.hpe.com/us/en/greenlake.html) using the three most popular enterprise identity providers, and show you how to set up passwordless authentication for seamless integration with the [HPECOMCmdlets](https://github.com/jullienl/HPE-COM-PowerShell-Library) PowerShell module.

 ## Introduction